peternagy652/k8s_workshop/README.md

 ## Exercise XVIII.

+There are no limitations everything is accessible, let's limit that with NetworkPolicies.

+## Exercise XIX.

 Operators and Custom Resources.

-## Exercise XIX.
+## Exercise XX.

 Periodic and scheduled execution of tasks using Jobs.

-## Exercise XX.
+## Exercise XXI.

 How this whole thing looks like on a larger scale? - Case Study

-## Exercise XXI.
+## Exercise XXII.

 How to manage configuration for multiple environments using Kustomize.